-Why the Interviewer Wants to Know
+What the Interviewer Wants to Know

 An interviewer will ask you this to see how you deal with a difficult situation or if you have had difficulty working with a manager.
 He or she will also ask this question to see how you view your relationship with your boss or other authority figures.

 This is one of those questions that should be answered carefully.
 Interview questions about bosses can be tricky.
 You want to demonstrate your tactfulness when dealing with your boss, but you also want to show that you know when to point out someone’s errors.

-Explain that this situation is rare.
-While you should provide an example of a time you tactfully told your boss her or she was wrong, you want to explain that this does not happen often.
+- Explain That This Situation Is Rare: While you should provide an example of a time you tactfully told your boss he or she was wrong, you want to explain that this does not happen often.
 You do not want to seem like the kind of employee who always questions his or her employer.
 Ideally, your example will be from a situation that directly affected you and your team’s ability to complete a job successfully.
 It will also show how you turned the situation into a positive experience.

 - Explain How You Told Your Boss: One of the reasons an interviewer will ask you this question is to see how tactfully you dealt with your boss.
 Therefore, when describing an example, you want to emphasize the polite way in which you spoke to your boss.
 If you made sure to speak to him in private (and not in front of his other employees), say so.
 This shows that you are a thoughtful employee who thinks carefully about communication.

-Explain the result.
-Tell the interviewer the positive results of the conversation.
+- Explain the Result: Tell the interviewer the positive results of the conversation.
 Perhaps your boss thanked you for sharing this information with him or her.
 Maybe an error was corrected, which ultimately helped the company.

 I have spoken to a boss about an error, but only when I thought the error would negatively impact the company.
 For example, a former boss instituted a new online storage system and was unaware that the system was not easily accessible on employee computers.
 During her daily “open office hours,” I privately discussed the issue with my boss and pointed out the effect these problems had on our ability to complete assigned tasks.
 She was so glad I brought the issue to her attention that she put me in charge of a task force that solved the error, resulting in increased productivity for all employees.